siddhartha-svg/DevOps-360/Jenkins/Pipeline_Understanding/Classic_Pipeline/README.md

 Section Purpose

-❶General Set the name, description, enable/discard old builds, etc.
+### ❶ General Set the name, description, enable/discard old builds, etc.
 ① Jira site : Jira Site URL
    Enable project-based security : Inherit permissions from Parent ACL : If we use this feature we get can give access respective people
 ② GitLab Connection : Connection of Gitlab in build permnissions it shows $Gitlab-Prod$